dmsc/fastbasic/manual.md

   printing of tabulated data.

-  The `COLOR` function alters the color the text that follows, depending on the graphics mode.
+  The `COLOR` function alters the color the text that follows, until the end of the statement, depending on the graphics mode.
 This is abbreviated
   `C.`.
 Use 0 or 128 in graphics 0, for
   normal or inverse video.
 Use 0, 32,
   128 or 160 in graphics mode 1 and 2